This is one of the most famous churches in the United Kingdom, and one of the most important ones as well for multiple reasons.

 Westminster Abbey is a “Royal Peculiar,” which means a church of England that doesn’t fall under the jurisdiction of the diocese it’s located at but subject to the direct jurisdiction of the monarch.

-This makes it one of the most popular landmarks and tourist attractions in London, which welcomes over 1.5 million visitors every year!
+This makes it one of London’s most popular landmarks and tourist attractions, which welcomes over 1.5 million visitors every year!